djellemah/philtre/README.md

 ## Highly Advanced Usage

 Sometimes method chaining gets ugly.
-So you can say
+So you can install gem ripar, then you can say

 ``` ruby
   store_id_range = 20..90